Moltomay/ScrapyProject/README.md

-# Web scrapping project with scrapy
+# Flask application to visualise scrapped data with scrapy

 ## Table of contents
 * [General info](#general-info)